uhh-pd-ml/EPiC-FM/README.md

 ## Description

-This is the official repository implementing the EPiC Flow Matching point cloud generative machine learning models from [arxiv.2310.00049](https://arxiv.org/abs/2310.00049).
+This is the official repository implementing the EPiC Flow Matching point cloud generative machine learning models from the paper '[EPiC-ly Fast Particle Cloud Generation with Flow-Matching and Diffusion](https://arxiv.org/abs/2310.00049)'.

 EPiC Flow Matching is a [Continuous Normalising Flow](https://arxiv.org/abs/1806.07366) that is trained with a simulation free approach called [Flow Matching](https://arxiv.org/abs/2210.02747).
 The model uses [DeepSet](https://arxiv.org/abs/1703.06114) based [EPiC layers](https://arxiv.org/abs/2301.08128) for the architecture, which allow for good scalability to high set sizes.